Gahoo82/flask-devops-project-L1/README.md

 We will now create a Jenkins pipeline which will help in building, testing and deploying the application.

-Click on "New Item" on the top left corner of the homepage.
+Click on "Создать Item" on the top left corner of the homepage.

 ![new-item-jenkins](images/new_item_jenkins_border.png)